Hoover Building: History

 In 1989 the supermarket chain Tesco purchased the Hoover Building and sixteen of the seventeen houses that backed onto the Hoover site.
 The northern parts of the factory site were demolished to make way for a supermarket and the main building was repaired and refurbished to create office space.

-After several years of sitting vacant, IDM Properties acquired the Hoover Building in 2015, with plans to redevelop the building into residential accommodation.
+After several years of the building's remaining vacant, IDM Properties acquired the Hoover Building in 2015, with plans to redevelop the building into residential accommodation.

 In 2017 work commenced to convert the main building into 66 studio, 1, 2 & 3 bedroom apartments, with the addition of a new top floor.
 This was completed in 2018 by IDM Properties and Interrobang.

 Design

 The ambitious design took on a grand, palatial facade of huge columns and recessed glass bay windows, but the most iconic feature was the central entrance which was decorated above with a dramatic, geometric sunburst pattern, which sat beneath the huge “Hoover Limited” lettering.